gohugoio/hugo/content/tools/frontends.md

 ---
 title: Frontend Interfaces with Hugo
 linktitle: Frontends
-description: Do you (or your content authors) prefer a graphical user interface over a text editor?
+description: Do you prefer a graphical user interface over a text editor?
 Give these frontends a try.
 date: 2017-02-01
 publishdate: 2017-02-01
 lastmod: 2017-02-01